-Areas east of CSX tracks, including Loehmann's Plaza, Randolph Hills Shopping Center and Randolph Hills residential neighborhood are in the Downcounty Consortium.
+Areas east of the CSX rail tracks, including Loehmann's Plaza, Randolph Hills Shopping Center and Randolph Hills residential neighborhood are in the Downcounty Consortium.
 The school enrollment impact of students generated by this Plan in the Downcounty Consortium is significantly less than the impact on the Walter Johnson Cluster.

-Elementary Schools
+A. Elementary Schools